dheero/OBF.github.io/wiki/BOSC_2012/BOFs.md

-If you would like to organize a Birds of a Feather (BOF) meeting at BOSC 2012, just sign up for a [ wiki account](Special:Userlogin "wikilink"), login, and edit this page.
+If you would like to organize a Birds of a Feather (BOF) meeting at BOSC 2012, just sign up for a [ wiki account](Special:Userlogin "wikilink"), log in, and add your BOF description to this page.
 Please list the BOF topic and the name of the organizer.

 The BOFs are from ~5:30-6:30 in the same room as the BOSC talks.